OfficeDev/office-dev-program-docs/docs/install-sample-packs.md

 ---
-title: Use sample data packs with your Office 365 developer subscription
+title: Use sample data packs with your Microsoft 365 Developer Program subscription
-description: Learn how to install sample data packs on your Office 365 developer subscription to help get your sandbox environment up and running quickly.
+description: Learn how to install sample data packs on your developer subscription to help get your sandbox environment up and running quickly.
 localization_priority: Priority
 ---

-# Use sample data packs with your Office 365 developer subscription
+# Use sample data packs with your Microsoft 365 Developer Program subscription

-You can install sample data packs on your Office 365 developer subscription.
+You can install sample data packs on your Microsoft 365 Developer Program subscription.
 Sample data packs save you time by automatically installing data and content you need to build and test your solutions.
 This includes fictitious users, metadata, and photos to simulate a small corporate environment.
 You can quickly install the sample data so that you can focus on your solutions rather than spend time creating sample data yourself.

-You can find sample data packs on your [Office 365 Developer Program dashboard](https://developer.microsoft.com/office/profile), at the bottom of your Office 365 subscription tile.
+You can find sample data packs on your [Microsoft 365 Developer Program dashboard](https://developer.microsoft.com/office/profile), at the bottom of your subscription tile.

 ![Screenshot of the subscription tile on the dashboard page](images/sample-data-pack-ux-tile-users-beginning.PNG)